AwkwardDev/server/doc/INSTALL.md

 native compilers` checked.

-You now have the opportunity to change the installation path (see the stuff about `PREFIX` above) and other parameters listed in the [CMake Parameters Reference](#cmake_parameters_reference) section.
+You now have the opportunity to change the installation path (see the stuff about `-DPREFIX` above) and other parameters listed in the [CMake Parameters Reference](#cmake_parameters_reference) section.
 Once you are done, press `Generate`.
 You should now see a bunch of files in the build directory.
 In particular, you should see `Silverpine.sln` if you are using Visual Studio, and